BSick7/fayde-unify/README.md

 Bower can be configured to update whenever dependencies are installed/uninstalled.

 You can run `unify bower` to automatically configure your `.bowerrc` similar to below.
+This command can be run with the `--local` option to utilize a local `fayde-unify` npm module.

 ```
 # .bowerrc

 {
     "scripts": {
-        "postinstall": "unify update",
+        "postinstall": "unify update" //If --local is specified: "(npm bin)/unify update"
-        "preinstall": "unify update -un %"
     }
 }